October 29, 2022

 After Mandela spent more than 27 years in prison, he went on to become president of South Africa in its first multiracial elections since apartheid began in 1948.
 Even before Mandela’s release from prison in 1990, President Frederik Willem de Klerk had privately negotiated with Mandela to replace their country’s institutionalized racist segregation and discrimination with the majority rule of a democratic government.
 Both men jointly received the Nobel Peace Prize in 1993 for their co-leadership in South Africa’s peaceful transition from apartheid to a new democracy.

 Some of our world’s most powerful and successful peacemakers learned from their experiences as former warriors.
-Their unifying patience and tolerance and empathetic partnerships have been transformative.
+Their forgiving patience and tolerance and empathetic partnerships have been transformative.

 For his part, Israeli President Shimon Peres said in a 2013 interview with The New York Times, ”The man with a hammer thinks every problem is a nail.
 Problems are not nails.
 When there is good will, they can all be overcome.”